Must Get Out

 "Must Get Out" is a song by American band Maroon 5, taken from their debut album, Songs About Jane (2002).
 Written by the band members Adam Levine and Jesse Carmichael, and produced by Matt Wallace, the song was released as the fifth and final single from the album on April 5, 2005.
 A downtempo song, "Must Get Out" has a "dreamy" lyrical story about a tough period of a relationship.
 The song received mostly positive reviews from music critics, who praised Levine's vocals and the song's hook, considering it a highlight on the album.
-"Must Get Out" charted inside the top-ten in Netherlands, while reaching the top-forty in other three territories, including the United Kingdom – where it became the band's fifth top-forty hit.
+"Must Get Out" charted inside the Top 10 in Netherlands, while reaching the Top 40 in three other territories, including the United Kingdom where it became the band's fifth Top 40 hit.
 The song featured on Maroon 5's live album titled Live – Friday the 13th (2005).
 It is the only single of the album to have an official live music video.
+This is the band's last single to feature founding drummer Ryan Dusick.